 St. Olaf College charges its students a comprehensive fee, which is set annually by the Board of Regents.
-This fee includes tuition (3.0 to 4.50 courses per semester), full board and room for on-campus students (special arrangements are made for off-campus students), class dues, the college newspaper, and admission to athletic events, artist series, and convocations.
+This fee includes tuition (3.0 to 4.50 courses per semester), full board and room for on-campus students (special arrangements are made for off-campus students), the college newspaper, and admission to athletic events, artist series, and convocations.

 Comprehensive Fee for 2018-2019

 Full-time students who take more than 4.50 courses in any semester will be charged $747.50 per 0.25 credits above 4.50.

-Above and beyond the tuition, including possible overload charge, additional costs should be anticipated for books, private lessons in music, special housing arrangements, and special courses, including study skills and off-campus programs.
+Above and beyond the tuition, including possible overload charge, additional costs should be anticipated for books, course fees, private lessons in music, special housing arrangements, and special courses, including study skills and off-campus programs.
 See Additional Costs and Fees for detailed information.

 St. Olaf aims to maintain all published charges throughout the school year, but reserves the right to make adjustments and change procedures should unforeseen conditions make it necessary.